 Graduates are eligible for certification as a Certified Pediatric Nurse Practitioner in New York State.
 Graduates are also eligible to take the certifying examination offered by NCBPNP/N and/or ANCC.

-The Program Director for the Pediatric Nurse Practitioner specialty is Rita Marie John, DNP, EdD, CPNP.
+The Program Director for the Pediatric Primary Care Nurse Practitioner specialty is Rita Marie John, DNP, EdD, CPNP.

 Clinical sites are available in the tri-state area and beyond, and can be permanent or rotating.
 Clinical sites vary in setting and you can be assigned location at hospitals, out-patient clinics, home care, or schools to name a few.